Dogs and Thunder: How to Calm Your Best Friend

-Vets and animal specialists aren’t certain exactly what part of a storm causes dogs the most discomfort – the noise, the flashing lights, or something else entirely.
-Some dogs may be worriers in general and panic at any change, while others may be overly sensitive to sound, according to CJ Bentley of the Michigan Humane Society.
-Dogs also possess special sensitivities that make storms even more terrifying: dogs can sense the change in air pressure, and may hear low-frequency rumblings that humans can’t detect.
-Some vets also believe dogs experience shocks from the buildup of static electricity that accompanies thunderstorms.
+Some dogs may be worriers in general and panic at any change, while others may be overly sensitive to sound.
+Dogs may also have special sensitivities that make storms even more terrifying.
+Dogs can sense the change in air pressure, and may hear low-frequency rumblings that humans can’t detect.
+Some veterinarians have theorized that some dogs may experience shocks from the build-up of static electricity that comes with thunderstorms.

-Your veterinarian is the best person to talk to when it comes to helping your dog cope with storms.
-He or she will be best equipped to pinpoint exactly which stimulus is troubling your pet.
+- Ask your veterinarian.
+Your veterinarian is the best person to talk to when it comes to dogs and thunder.
+He or she knows your dog, and will be best equipped to pinpoint exactly which stimulus is troubling your pet.
+In severe cases, your veterinarian may recommend a low dose of an anti-anxiety medication.

 Most importantly, practice positive reinforcement with your dog.
-Do not scold or punish her for her displays of anxiety, but remember that her behavior is not about disobedience, but about high levels of fear.
-And that old saw about not comforting your dog because it “reinforces” the fear?
-Not true at all.
-Do anything you can to help your dog feel better; teaching her new, pleasant associations is the best way to reduce fearful behavior.
+Do not scold or punish him for displays of dog storm anxiety, but remember that his behavior is not about disobedience, but about high levels of fear.
+Do anything you can to help your dog feel better—teaching him new, pleasant associations is the best way to help anxious behavior.